PicoSearch

 Druids are said to have used garments dyed with madder red dye in girls' coming of age ceremonies.

-Madder root was fed to white horses and hawks to colour hooves, teeth, beak and talons.
-There is even a mention of feeding madder plants to sheep to dye their wool (see links).
+Madder root was fed to white horses to colour hooves and teeth, and to hawks to colour beak and talons.
+There is even a mention of feeding madder plants to sheep to dye their wool (see madder dye links).

 In Ireland, women piled a paste of simmered madder roots on their fingernails to stain them.
 The result was a red rosy glow that looked very natural.